dpkpandey/Quantum-Sort-Tracker/README.md

-# QSort Physics Tracker  (Includes level4 optimised version)
+# QSort Physics Tracker — Level 4A optimesed version
+This tracker is most recent one  and optimesed for level 4 ( it includes all level as you want to impliment)

 > **QuantumSort (QSort):** A Classical–Quantum Hybrid Framework for Nonlinear Motion Tracking
 > **Author:** Deepak Pandey · Australia · ORCID: [0009-0006-5313-0222](https://orcid.org/0009-0006-5313-0222)